 Attention checks

-The UCLA Loneliness Scale and the Free Will Subscale each had an attention check item inserted in them, which asked participants to select a certain response option.
+The UCLA Loneliness Scale and the Free Will Subscale each had an attention check item embedded in them.
+These check items asked participants to select a certain response option.
 As preregistered, we excluded participants who failed any of these checks.
 Adding attention checks was a deviation since none were included in the original study.
 However, they are low-cost and efficient in helping protect scale validity, identify unserious respondents, and as such, improve data quality (Berinsky et al., 2014; Kung et al., 2018; Shamon & Berning, 2020).
 As such, we decided to deviate and include them.

 Outcome variables